Deepakt552/Deepakt552/README.md

 1. Fill out and submit the form on your website.
 2. Check your `deepakt552@gmail.com` inbox for the email.
 3. Check for any error messages on form submission if the email doesn't arrive.

-## Troubleshooting

-- If emails are not being sent, check the console for any JavaScript errors.
-- Make sure your web host supports PHP with the required extensions (openssl, etc.).
-- Some web hosts block outgoing SMTP connections - contact your hosting provider if you suspect this issue.